 For this edition of our Then and Now series, we’re diving into an often overlooked and misunderstood watch model: the Rolex Oyster Perpetual Date model.
 Sometimes confused with the larger Datejust or the manual-wound Oysterdate, the Oyster Perpetual Date is, in fact, its own collection.
 It is also one of the oldest Rolex models still in production today.
-Let’s compare the first Rolex Oyster Perpetual Date with its most modern iteration to see what this watch is all about.
+Let’s compare the first Oyster Perpetual Date vs the current and most modern iteration to see what this watch is all about.

 The First Rolex Oyster Perpetual Date